 JWU requires principal investigators (PIs) to complete CITI Program training prior to proceeding with their research to help prepare them to conduct research activities according to the highest ethical standards and promote a culture of trust and accountability.
 Advisors are also required to complete CITI training.
 You must complete CITI Training before sending your proposal to IRB.
-Note that this training will take several hours to complete.
+Note that this training will take several hours to complete; it is a good idea to work towards CITI training completion prior to or during the proposal process.

 After clicking the link above, register using Johnson & Wales University as your organization.
-Once you are registered, complete the training "Social & Behavioral Research."
+Once you are registered, complete the trainings for "Social & Behavioral R esearch" (specific required courses listed below).
 You will find this module under Johnson & Wales University courses.
-Full instructions are in the CITI Program User Guide (pdf)
+Full instructions are in the CITI Program User Guide (pdf).